What Are Healthy Aging Teeth?

 Even financial stress can affect healthy aging for your teeth.
 Stress from financial instability and unclear retirement options have many dentists seeing a rise in bruxism (teeth grinding or clenching) and temporomandibular joint disorder (TMD) symptoms Frequet headaches, grinding, clenching, neck aches, jaw aches, headaches and toothaches can be indicators of bruxism and possibly TMD.
 This joint is comprised of ligaments, muscles and tendons that are essential for jaw movement, talking and eating.

-An evaluation by Dr. Dale Williams, Dr. Monte Cooper or Dr. Michael Cooney can determine the best treatment and prevent unnecessary advanced wear and breakage due to stress.
+An evaluation by Dr. Monte Cooper, Dr. Michael Cooney, or Dr. Nicholas Sager can determine the best treatment and prevent unnecessary advanced wear and breakage due to stress.

 For more information on healthy aging for your smile or to schedule a “healthy aging” smile evaluation, call (254) 666-1686.